kalinchuk/mark_8_reproduction/README.md

 The original Mark-8 minicomputer did not come with a power supply but did suggest a specific power supply of +5 volts (3 amps) and -9 volts (1.5 amps).
 The following is a linear power supply consistent with how power supplies in the 1970s were made.

+You can purchase an unstuffed PCB at [www.kalinchuk.com](https://www.kalinchuk.com/product-page/mark-8-minicomputer-power-supply-pcb)

 ### Parts List

 | Part       | Spec        | Part #                   |